evanmiltenburg/dm-graphs/README.md

 # dm-graphs

 The scripts in `dm_graphs.py` provide a way to explore the relationships between words in a distributional model.
 It relies on the `NetworkX` package.
+Please see the paper for more context.

 ## Basic usage
 The file `example.py` shows how to use the `dm_graphs` module.
 It initializes a generator (based on the model in `toy_model.py`) that produces tuples `(u,v,w)` corresponding to edges between `u` and `v` with weight `w`.
 The weight in this case is the cosine distance between `u` and `v`.